 The other feature is the paying of salary when you are sick.
 If someone is sick and has a permanent contract he gets payed at least 70% of their salary in the first year of being sick, whether a person is sick for a week or a year.
 Someone could receive more than 70% if specified in his or her contract .
 If 70% of the salary is below the minimum loan, they get payed at least the minimum loan in the first year.
 In the second year of being sick, at least 70% of the salary is continued to be paid but it can be less than the minimum loan.
 If a person does receive less than the minimum loan in the second year he can apply for a benefit which makes the total income equal to the minimum year.
 (UWV, n.d.)
 When a person without a permanent contract gets sick, salary will continue to be paid for the duration of the contract.
 When someone is still sick when the contracts ends, he or she can possibly get a benefit (Het Juridisch Loket, n.d.).
 Overall, someone who has an income from working but is unable to keep working due to poor health will keep roughly the same income.
 And will not impact wealth (at least in the short run)?

 Since every Dutch person will have an insurance, a causal effect from health to wealth is less likely in the Netherlands than in other countries where not everyone has a health insurance.
 The reason for that is the fact that the negative health shocks caused by treatment of a disease or hospital care are being paid by the insurance.
 Therefore the negative wealth shock of for example hospital treatment is almost non-existent.
+[Good, also mention this in the introduction and the discussion on why the literature find different effects.]

 Also, because an income is not lost when a person is unable to work due to health problems a causal effect from health to wealth is less likely to exists in the Netherlands.
 Because someone keep an income when they are unable to work due to poor health, wealth is less likely to be impacted by bad health in the short run.
+You forget about job changes and/or wage increases.
 Also because the height of the benefit depends on the income before a person gets sick, people do not only keep an income but also an income which is in line with their income before becoming sick.

 Hurd and Kapteyn (2005) also point there are “generous income maintenance provisions [that] aim to mitigate any adverse effect of health related earnings interruptions” (Hurd & Kapteyn, 2005, p.
 311) in the Netherlands.
 They add to this that since healthcare is basically universal, the explanation that different access to healthcare is due to differences in wealth or income is of limited importance.